- Read our review guidelines

 A cockpit cover can help keep critters out of your vessel and give your kayak an extra layer of protection – great for both outside and inside storage but avoid trapping moisture inside when you cover it.
 Obviously, a cockpit cover generally won’t be needed on a sit-on-top kayak because of the open cockpit.

-Build Your Own Kayak Storage Rack?
+Video: Build Your Own Kayak Storage Rack?

 No Room Indoors?
 Outdoors It Is…